haoheliu/diffres-python/README.md

 2. Merges non-essential time frames while preserving important frames.
 3. Acts as a "drop-in" module between an audio spectrogram and a classifier, and can be end-to-end optimized.

+Fun fact:
+1. Working on spectrogram with a tiny hop size / very-high temporal resolution (e.g., 1 ms) becomes computationally tractable, by selectively compressing the time dimension using DiffRes.
+2. The dynamic time compression of DiffRes act as data augmentation.

 ![main](pics/main.png)

 # Usage